-Volunteer Role Description Contact Information Product Program Manager Manages Fall Product Program and Cookie Program for the troop: helps build a troop product team to support girl/caregiver Product Program training, direct sale coordination and activities, product inventory and reward distribution, and payments.
+Volunteer Role Description Contact Information Product Program Manager Manages Fall Product Program and Cookie Program for the troop: helps build a troop product team to support Girl Scout/caregiver Product Program training, direct sale coordination and activities, product inventory and reward distribution, and payments.
 The Troop Product Program Manager will work closely with the Service Unit Product Program Manager.
-Name: Phone: Email: Phone: Email: Troop Treasurer Eases the task of maintaining your troop's financial records.
+Name: Phone: Email: Name: Phone: Email: Troop Treasurer Eases the task of maintaining your troop's financial records.
 Troop Treasurers must be a registered member and pass our background check because they are dealing with money.
-Name:Phone:Email: First Aider At least one registered volunteer in all troops must be first aid certified before leaving the troop meeting place for field trips or outings.
-GSWNY offers first aid trainings throughout the year, or you can get certified with an outside vendor, like the Red Cross, or you can get trained through your Service Unit if it is offered.
-Name:Phone:Email: Subject-Matter Experts Ask the parents/caregivers in your troop to share their talents!
-For example, if a caregiver is a veterinarian, she might lead a field trip to her office to teach the girls about anatomy on the family dog.
-Name: Phone: Email: Phone: Email: Troop Drivers/ Chaperones/Helpers We encourage troop parents/caregivers to register as volunteers in the role if they intend to participate in Girl Scout meetings, events, carpooling, field trips, overnights, or camping trips.
+Name: Phone: Email: First Aider At least one registered volunteer in all troops must be first aid certified before leaving the troop meeting place for field trips or outings.
+Visit gswny.org/safety for more information on getting FA/CPR certified.
+Name: Phone: Email: Subject-Matter Experts Ask the parents/caregivers in your troop to share their talents!
+For example, if a caregiver is a veterinarian, she might lead a field trip to her office to teach the Girl Scouts about anatomy on the family dog.
+Name: Phone: Email: Name: Phone: Email: Troop Drivers/Chaperones/ Helpers We encourage troop parents/caregivers to register as volunteers in the role if they intend to participate in Girl Scout meetings, events, carpooling, field trips, overnights, or camping trips.
 This way they will be background checked and covered by our Girl Scout insurance should an accident occur.
 This helps keep everyone safe!
 Name: Phone: Email: Name: Phone: Email: